HarryPratt/swe_take_home_exercise/README.md

 * The input literals are positive integers
 * Calculations can be done in the floating-point or integer domain
 * Handling division by zero is unimportant; program can crash or do anything if that arises.
+* You don't need to consider operator presidence
-* You are free to use any programming language of choice.
+* You are free to use any programming language of choice but please provide any requirements to run the code EG: Python version or Pip dependencies

 ### Sample input (caret prompt for clarity only):
 ```